-covenants mentioned above.69 There are three prominent justifications for protecting free speech in the United States: (1) it acknowledges human autonomy and dignity, (2) it promotes the marketplace of ideas,70 and (3) it is an effective tool of democracy.71 Only speech that falls into the following categories may be restricted: advocacy intended and likely to incite imminent lawless action (a likelihood to produce illegal action and an intent to cause imminent illegality);72 obscenity;73 defamation;74 child pornography;75 "fighting words";76 fraud;77 true threats;78 speech integral to criminal conduct;79 and speech presenting a grave and imminent threat the government has the power to prevent.80 The case law on false speech is less clear.
-While earlier case law allowed for some "breathing space"81 for freedom of expression in the face of false remarks about, inter alia, public officials (i.e. for a certain degree of protection of false speech in general.82
+covenants mentioned above.
+There are three prominent justifications for protecting free speech in the United States: (1) it acknowledges human autonomy and dignity, (2) it promotes the marketplace of ideas, and (3) it is an effective tool of democracy.
+Only speech that falls into the following categories may be restricted: advocacy intended and likely to incite imminent lawless action (a likelihood to produce illegal action and an intent to cause imminent illegality); obscenity; defamation; child pornography; "fighting words"; fraud; true threats; speech integral to criminal conduct; and speech presenting a grave and imminent threat the government has the power to prevent.
+The case law on false speech is less clear.
+While earlier case law allowed for some "breathing space" for freedom of expression in the face of false remarks about, inter alia, public officials (i.e. for a certain degree of protection of false statements), recent decisions tend to be more even favorable to false speech in general.